superfly/corrosion/README.md

 Getting state (data) from a central remote source can be incredibly expensive (at least 300ms for a round-trip to something on the other side of the world), but usually takes less than 1ms from a local source.

-### Fast consistency
+### Fast, eventual, consistency

 Strong consistency by RAFT consensus can be too slow.
-Eventual consistency works, if it's fast.
+Eventual consistency works for our use case, if it's fast.

 ### Flexibility